Bronya-Rand/DDLC-OSTPlayer/README_Ren'Py7.txt

 This assumes you already have a copy of DDLC with the mod template installed over it.

-1. Copy the ZIP files to your DDLC game folder.
+1. Copy the 'game' folder to your DDLC directory folder (where DDLC.exe/DDLC.sh reside in).
   a.
+DO NOT COPY the 'renpy' folder as this is for Ren'Py 6 ONLY.
+  b.
 If you are on MacOS/OS X, you must right-click DDLC.app and click Show Package Contents then navigate to Contents/Resources/autorun and drop the ZIP file contents in there.

 2. Copy this line to 'screens.rpy' under textbutton _("Load Game").